phaze-the-dumb/Phaze-Docs/beatsaber-modding/starting-coding.md

     getLogger().info("Installed all hooks!");
 }
 ```
-This is where we can install our hooks and UI functions (this function is called slightly later than the previous)
+This is where we can install our hooks and UI functions (this function is called slightly later than the previous)<br>